 - Zhihu Marketing in short: Share valuable insights and thoughts on your industry or niche, and position yourself as an expert in your field.
 This will help you attract new followers and potential customers.
 Use Zhihu to build relationships with potential customers: Take the time to connect with people who have interests or needs that align with your business, and provide them with valuable information and resources.
 By providing value upfront, you’ll make it more

 - Baidu Zhidao: Make sure your brand is well represented on Baidu Zhidao by engaging in relevant discussions and providing valuable insights and solutions to other users’ questions.
-This will help increase visibility for your brand and encourage others to trust your expertise.
-Additionally, you can use targeted advertising on Baidu Zhidao to reach more consumers interested in babycare products and services.
+This will help increase the visibility of your brand and encourage others to trust your expertise.
+Additionally, you can use targeted advertising on Baidu Zhidao to reach more consumers interested in baby care products and services.

-- Kols Marketing: Studies have shown younge parents are some of the most responsive to Kol and Koc marketing.
+- Kols Marketing: Studies have shown younger parents are some of the most responsive to Kol and Koc marketing.
 KOLs are highly trusted by Chinese parents, who often turn to them for product recommendations.
 They can help build brand awareness and trust among consumers, and can also promote products through their social media channels.
 By collaborating with KOLs, brands can connect with China’s massive online population and drive sales growth in this important market.
-Work with Kols specialised in the field or that are succeptible to have an audiance of young parents.
+Work with Kols specialized in the field or that are susceptible to having an audience of young parents.

-Chinese Online Chanels to Sell Baby care and bottles on China
+Chinese Online Channels to Sell Baby care and bottles in China

 It’s important for babycare brands to sell on Chinese eCommerce platforms because the majority of parents in China are increasingly using online channels to make their purchasing decisions.
 Furthermore, just like strong online marketing, having an online flagship store, helps you protect the integrity of your brand.

-Most popular marketplace to buy baby care product in China:
+Most popular marketplace to buy baby care products in China: